Skip to main content

 4. Once saved, your custom report will be available for convenient access in the My Reports area.

-NOTE: reports that are saved are currently based on actual dates and are not dynamic.
+NOTE: Reports that are saved are currently based on actual dates and are not dynamic.
 If you choose "last month" as your date filter, and it shows for March, the Saved report will always be for March, not for the last current month.

 Notes:

 In your Reports section, refunds and surcharges are treated as separate line items when they are processed, preserving the original sales data for the original period of processing.
-This gives your business an accurate assessment of performance, as any order alteration or change will not affect the original report for what was processed on the original date or date period (i.e., whether that be for a day, week, month, etc.).
+This gives your business an accurate performance assessment, as any order alteration or change will not affect the original report for what was processed on the original date or period (i.e., whether that be for a day, week, month, etc.).
 For example, let's say an order was placed in June, but a refund was issued for that order in August.
 The June reporting remains intact.
 Instead, the refund is now shown as a separate line item in the August report, ensuring transparency and clarity.

 Did this answer your question?